Amazon isn't the

 "A delightful, often hilarious, fast-paced read that offers truisms for life."
 School Library Journal

-"Jock to loner, academic snob to outcast, Carter explores and shatters the sterotypes behind the relationships, friendships, rumors, peer pressure, sports, bullies, and other assorted forms of mental anguish that come with high school."
+"Jock to loner, academic snob to outcast, Carter explores and shatters the stereotypes behind the relationships, friendships, rumors, peer pressure, sports, bullies, and other assorted forms of mental anguish that come with high school."
 Amazon.com

 Adult Fiction